RIKEN-RCCS/lens3/doc/design.md

         "accessKeyID" must generated and set while entire database is locked.

-        * when creating new zone, "zoneID" must generated while entire database is locked. this means we cannot include "zoneID" in the error report (on error).
+        * when creating new pool, "poolID" must generated while entire database is locked. this means we cannot include "poolID" in the error report (on error).

         SPECIAL CASE 1:
-            when deleing zone, following dict is used:
+            when deleing pool, following dict is used:
             {"permission": "denied"}

         SPECIAL CASE 2: